Shap Outdoor Festival '25

 Red Squirrel Watching, Saturday 3rd May at 9am, 10.30am, 12.30pm at Shap Wells Hotel, Penrith

-Join rangers Jerry Moss and Gary Murphy for a short walk to watch the red squirrels in the grounds at Shap Wells Hotel and see the fantastic work they are carrying out to protect the red squirrel habitat.
+Join rangers Jerry Moss and Gary Murphy for a short walk to watch the red squirrels in the grounds at Shap Wells Hotel.
+See the fantastic work they are carrying out to protect the red squirrel habitat.
 Places limited.
-Book online at
+Book online.

 Full Moon Forest Bathing and Walk, Monday 12th May at 8pm to 10pm, at The Old Courthouse, Shap, Penrith, CA10 3NL